8 Zion National Park Easy Hikes in 2023

 Length: 1.4 miles

-Lower Emerald Pool Trail is a 1.1-mile loop trail that takes you past a series of waterfalls and pools.
-Near the beginning of the trail, hikers will find a footbridge that crosses Pine Creek, leading to a smaller waterfall before ascending to the larger waterfall.
+Lower Emerald Pool Trail is a 1.4-mile loop trail that takes you past a series of waterfalls and pools.
 In early spring, the area is alive, with wildflowers blooming and other plants and trees.

 If you want to make the hike longer, you can also hike onto the Middle Emerald Pools, as the Lower Emerald Pool trail connects to it.
 For an easy way to see one of the most beautiful parts of the park, consider doing this hike!

 Taylor Creek Trail is easily one of the best easy hikes in Zion.
-It starts at the Taylor Creek Trailhead on the Kolob Canyons Road and is a bit longer than other trails on this list.
-However, it only takes about 3 hours total to do the entire hike.
+Though it is a bit longer than other trails on this list, it only takes about 2 hours total to do the entire moderate hike.